 We charge fees for our services as set out on the fees page.
-Please see our fees page.

 Quoted fees are inclusive of all applicable taxes; however, other taxes or costs may exist that are not paid through or imposed by us.

 You are liable for telephone charges and any charges made by your internet service provider or similar or associated charges as a result of the use by you of our services.